HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 Working Paper:
 ===
-* "Optimal Containment Policy in a SIR-macro Model with Cautiousness"
+* "Optimal Containment Policy in a SIR-macro Model with Cautiousness", June 2025

 Working in Progress:
 ===